Do employees have the right to be accompanied at disciplinary investigation meetings?

 Although the statutory right does not apply to an investigatory meeting, an employee may have the right to be accompanied under the employer's own disciplinary procedure.

 If the employee has not been given the right to be accompanied, the employer should be careful to ensure that an investigatory meeting does not turn into a disciplinary hearing that could result in a warning or some other sanction.
-If sufficient evidence has been gathered at any point in the meeting, or if the employee admits misconduct, the employer should adjourn the meeting and reconvene it at a later date when the employee can exercise his or her right to be accompanied.
+If sufficient evidence has been gathered at any point in the meeting, or if the employee admits misconduct, the employer should adjourn the meeting and reconvene it at a later date when the employee can exercise their right to be accompanied.